-Corequisite: BIO 111, PTA 101, PTA 103, PTA 105 not applicable to associate degrees or certificate programs
+Corequisite: PTA 101, PTA 103, PTA 105 Pre/corequisite: BIO 111, ENG 101

-PTA 012-Kinesiology Support Module

-1 lab., 1 unit (Spring)
+PTA 012 Kinesiology Support Module lab, 1 unit (Spring)

 This course is designed to assist the student in understanding the concepts presented in Kinesiology (PTA 104).
 Discussion, demonstrations, worksheets, and small group activities are used to reinforce the information provided in Kinesiology.